turbo-sim/turbodash/docs/documentation.md

 D = (1 + \tan^2 \alpha_3)\,m_{3,4}^2 - R(1 + \tan^2 \alpha_1)\,m_{1,4}^2
 $$

 This expression highlights the relative influence of the different design parameters on the specific speed.
 The blade velocity ratio $\nu$ enters with a linear dependence in $\Omega_s$, and therefore exerts a strong influence on the rotational speed.
 By contrast, the overall radius ratio $r_1/r_4$, overall meridional velocity ratio $v_{m1}/v_{m4}$, and inlet height-to-radius ratio $H_{1}/r_{1}$ appear with a half-power dependence and consequently have a weaker impact on the rotational speed.
-Finally, the degree of reaction $R$ and the flow angles affect $\Omega_s$ only through a quarter-power dependence and have only a limited influence
+Finally, the degree of reaction $R$ and the flow angles affect $\Omega_s$ only through a quarter-power dependence and a limited influence.

 Notably, the inlet height-to-radius ratio $H_1/r_1$ does not affect the velocity triangles of the stage.
 It therefore provides a purely geometric degree of freedom to adjust the rotational speed without altering the aerodynamic loading.
 Small values of $H_1/r_1$ lead to long and narrow flow paths and lower rotational speeds, whereas larger values result in wider flow channels with larger hydraulic diameters and higher rotational speeds.